wp-plugins/twitter-stream/readme.txt

 1. Optional date shown in xx ago format, also links to permalink for the tweet.
 (Requested by Ron)
 1. Customizeable via CSS. (see 'Can I Style It?' in the FAQ)
 1. Authentication for more accurate API counting & so protected users can show their tweets.
+1. Translation files for different languages are now available to download on my [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for translation files.").

 == Installation ==